 - Buttermilk – during testing I also preferred the lightness of the coating when using buttermilk.
 If you don’t have buttermilk on hand, add a tablespoon of lemon juice to every cup of milk.
 Alternatively, you can use 2 eggs whisked into a cup of milk instead of the buttermilk.

-Fried Ravioli from Frozen - Do you have to thaw frozen ravioli before cooking?
+Do you have to thaw frozen ravioli before cooking?

-For fried ravioli, it’s best to thaw frozen ravioli before cooking.
+It’s best to thaw frozen ravioli before cooking.
 They fry very quickly and frying them while frozen risks the insides being not well cooked.

 How to make Fried Ravioli